 And I think vegans should never lose touch with that anger and passion.
 When we lose that flame, we lose the drive to make a difference.

 Of course, this passion can sometimes overwhelm us and come out sideways in petty aggression or arguments.
-But to my non-vegans out there, know that this almost always comes from wanting so bad to save the lives of innocent animals and feeling powerless against what often seems to be a losing battle.
+But to my non-vegans out there, know that this almost always comes from wanting so badly to save the lives of innocent animals and feeling powerless against what often seems to be a losing battle.

 It’s equally important to note that many non-vegans honestly and truly don’t know any better.
 They of course know that meat and eggs and dairy and honey all come from animals, but they lack that true connection.
 I think we vegans who are now so hyper-aware of the truth can easily forget how powerfully obscured the reality of our food is in our society.
 We forget how inundated we are since birth with the acceptability of animal exploitation.
 And we forget that most of us were once there too.